 It is always a good idea to validate your dataset before and after any edits to make sure that everything is linked as it should in the cldf format.
-You can use cldf validate METADATA_FILE or python -m lexedata.report.extended_cldf_validate for a more thorough check (see also CLDF validate).
+You can use cldf validate METADATA_FILE or for a more thorough check (see also CLDF validate).
 The latter is particularly useful, because it checks a lot of additional assumptions about cognate judgements.